 Also, a Community Recreational Use law was passed in 2012 to help remove the barrier of liability from schools, making it easier to open up school spaces for community use.
 The Wisconsin Association of School Boards, Public Health Law Center and Transform Wisconsin collaboratively developed two sample recreational agreement/facility use forms, a reference checklist, and a fact sheet that provides a general explanation of the liability protection provided by recreational agreements.
 Click this link to view the resources on the PHLC's website.

 The Winnebago County Health Department coordinates a Strong Bones Program, a 12-week strength training program for middle-aged and above men and women.
 Classes are held throughout the county at various days/times.
-A class session recently began at Marian Manor in Oshkosh and another session will begin in the fall in the Neenah/Menasha area.
+A class sessions are held in the Oshkosh and Neenah/Menasha area.
 Check the WCHD website for mored details or call Barb at 920-232-3018.

 |LIVESTRONG® at the YMCA is a 12-week small group program designed for cancer survivors who have recently become deconditioned or chronically fatigued from their treatment and/or disease.
 Visit www.ymcafoxcities.org or www.oshkoshymca.org for more details or download the brochure.|